 It is very difficult to give hard-and-fast prices without seeing the item in question, as there are many factors involved.
 If you have something that you'd like me to look at - please contact me, and, if possible, email some photos of the item.
 I may be able to quote you there & then, or I may ask that you bring the piece to me so I can see it better - or, (in the case of an installed window or panel) I may visit the site to see for myself.
 Some window repairs can be done 'in-situ' without removing the panel - particularly in Churches - but, for more extensive repairs, I usually recommend removing the glass so that it can be worked on in our studio.

 I can usually repair 'leaded' stained-glass, and Tiffany-style glass (where the glass is held in place with copper foil that is then soldered together).

 There are some cheap 'tiffany-style' lampshades on the market that are made in an unconventional fashion - and are either resin instead of glass, or are glass held in place with resin.
 Both of these styles are very difficult, if not impossible, to repair - but, once I see it, I can tell you very quickly whether your piece is repairable.
 If your new 'Tiffany' lampshade came from an online auction site, or a tv shopping channel, then the most cost-effective repair is often to simply buy a replacement shade from the same source.

-When making a repair, I will do everything we can to match the original glass, but some older colours (and particularly textures) of glass are simply not made nowadays, so I will work on a 'best match' basis.
+When making a repair, I will do everything I can to match the original glass, but some older colours (and particularly textures) of glass are simply not made nowadays, so I will work on a 'best match' basis.

-Most of the time, our clients can't tell where the repaired sections are!
+Most of the time, our clients can't spot where the repaired sections are!